 What is an antagonist?
 The simplest explanation is that an antagonist represents the opposite of the protagonist.
 But there’s much more to the term than that.
 They are the source of conflict in a story — and if you know anything about storytelling, you know that conflict is necessary.
 So, by understanding how antagonists are used in screenwriting, we’re better equipped to handle story conflict in our own scripts.
 In this post, we’ll cover all the different antagonistic forces a writer can choose from, how they work, and how to decide which one works best for your next story.

 So, what does antagonist mean?
 Well, it usually means trouble for the protagonist (central force) of a story.
-There are plenty of different ways that screenwriters use these characters to "antagonize" their protagonists.
+There are plenty of different ways that screenwriters use a variety of obstacles to antagonize their protagonists.

 What is an antagonist?

 An antagonist is the force of a story that the protagonist contends with; whether it be human, natural or supernatural.
-Derived from the Greek word agonizesthai," antagonist” literally translates to English as “to contend with.”
+Derived from the Greek word "agonizesthai," antagonist literally translates to English as “to contend with.”
 Every protagonist needs an antagonistic force.
 But that doesn't mean that force needs to be another character.
 The hero's main obstacle can be the environment, an animal like a killer shark, an idea, or something flawed within themselves.

 What is a protagonist and antagonist?

-Here’s an example of how conflict is created and resolved between these two characters:
+Here’s an example of how conflict is created and resolved between a protagonist and antagonist.

 The protagonist: Character A wants thing X.